 Business and individuals have a duty to keep their property free from defects (hazardous conditions) or, at minimum, to provide a warning of a that a dangerous condition exists.
 For instance, the most common and recognizable form of a warning is a “Wet Floor” sign that retail stores and other locations should place quickly after a spill occurs.
 Other unsafe or risky conditions that can increase the chances of a trip or slip occurring include broken or crumbling steps, uneven steps, unsecured throw rugs that can slide or present a tripping hazard, and a lack of a handrail along a stairway or in a bathroom.
 Additionally, a loose banister or guardrail can also present a significant fall hazard.

-How Long do I have to Bring a Personal Injury Claim or Lawsuit?
+How Long Do I Have to File a Personal Injury Claim in Springdale?